Stigmata: Saint Padre Pio of Pietrelcina

 Amico Bignami in a report wrote that the wounds were caused by "neurotic necrosis".
 He suggested they had been inflicted unconsciously by suggestion and artificially maintained by iodine that Pio had used as a disinfectant.
-In 1922, physician Agostino Gemelli went to visit Padre Pio, but Gemelli was denied the right to examine the stigmata without an authorization from the Holy Office.
-Gemelli, irritated and offended for not being allowed to examine the stigmata, wrote that Pio was a hysteric and his stigmata were self-induced, not of supernatural origin.
+In 1922, physician Agostino Gemelli went to visit Padre Pio where he observed and interviewed him, but Gemelli was denied the right to physically examine the stigmata without an authorization from the Holy Office.
+Gemelli, irritated and offended for not being allowed to directly examine the stigmata, wrote while reviewing the previous reports, that Pio was a hysteric and his stigmata were self-induced, not of supernatural origin.
 Gemelli also speculated that his wounds were kept open with carbolic acid.
 Giorgio Festa, who examined the stigmata of the friar on October 28, 1919, wrote in his report that they "are not the product of a trauma of external origin, nor are they due to the application of potently irritating chemicals".
+Pio's case demonstrated that stigmatization provided proofs for believers, but equally for skeptics as it offered evidence to indicate deception was involved in the alleged miracle.
+Responses to his stigmata embodied polarized views, some held him to be the perfect human being, while others a fraud whose wounds are not a result of devotion, but carbolic acid.

 Throughout his life, Pio had hidden his wounds by wearing fingerless gloves.
 At death there were no wounds, only "unblemished skin".
+Padre Pio had also copied the words of the Italian mystic and stigmatic Gemma Galgani in his spiritual letters, and may have attempted to divert suspicion of his use of her work.